algoz098/ssg-generator-vite/README.md

 SSG plugins uses the SSR plugin to create the static files

 ## TODOs
-- Fix the index.html
-  -  static part not genererated correctly
-  -  SEO not generated
 -  dynamic routes
   -  static part not genererated correctly
 - TailwindCSS